 Cramps, nausea, headaches, bloating, breakouts, fatigue… Your period really does a number on your body.
 The last one tends to hit you the hardest about a week before you get your period.
 You find yourself yawning during important meetings.
-Or you feel too tired to go out to dinner with friends.
-Or it's extra hard to get out of bed in the mornings.
+You feel too tired to go out to dinner with friends.
+And it's extra hard to get out of bed in the mornings.
 The fatigue certainly doesn't help the other PMS symptoms you have to deal with, either.

 But why do we get so damn tired?
 Your body thinks it's prepping for a baby and ramps up the hormone process.
 Yes, even if you're nowhere near ready for a baby, your body does the work every cycle.